Hendroix/sf-dev-alias/README.md

 `Place the file .zshrc from the repository in your '~/'`

-`Place teh file .bashrc from the repository in your '~/' and run source ~/.bashrc to activavte in terminal`
+`Place teh file .bashrc from the repository in your '~/' and run 'source ~/.bashrc' to activavte in terminal`